 Substantive law, on the other hand, deals with the “substance” of your charges.
 Every charge is comprised of elements.
 Elements are the specific acts needed to complete a crime.
 Substantive law requires that the prosecutor prove every crime element for someone to be convicted of that crime.
 What elements are required will depend on the crime you are charged with and the state’s substantive laws.
 For example, for a felony driving while intoxicated charge, most states require prosecutors to prove that:

 - You were driving or operating a motor vehicle;

 - While you were intoxicated;

 - And that you have prior convictions for driving while intoxicated.

-In New Mexico, the prosecutor must show that you have previously been convicted three times for driving while intoxicated, while substantive law in Texas only requires the prosecutor to prove two prior convictions.
+In New Mexico, the prosecutor must show that you have previously been convicted three times for driving while intoxicated.
+Simultaneously, the substantive law in Texas only requires the prosecutor to prove two prior convictions.

-Because substantive law and procedural laws vary by state, and sometimes even by county, make sure you consult with an experienced criminal law attorney in your jurisdiction if you are charged with a crime.
-They will be more familiar with the rules and can help you invoke the protections outlined in the procedural and substantive laws of your state.
+Because substantive law and procedural laws vary by state and sometimes even by county, make sure you consult with an experienced criminal law attorney in your jurisdiction if you are charged with a crime.
+They will be more familiar with the rules and help you invoke the protections outlined in your state’s procedural and substantive laws.